 Things to do in the Page Arizona Area

-Antelope Slot Canyon can only be viewed with a guided tour.
+A guided tour is the only way to see Antelope Slot Canyon.
 The canyon is divided into two parts: the upper and the lower slots.
 On our last trip we visited the lower slot canyon.
 A walk through the slot canyons is like walking through another world.

 Lake Powell borders both Arizona and Utah.
 It is a popular lake for houseboats or any kind of boating for that matter.